Thai Visa Checklist Logo

 Complete required training/theory steps if applicable.

-Take theory and/or practical test if your case requires it.
+Take theory and/or practical test if you do not hold a valid licence from your home country

-Pay the licence fee and collect your licence card.
+Pay the licence fee (commonly 105 THB for motorcycle and 205 THB for car) and collect your licence.

 First-time vs conversion applications